 What is behind the economic inequality?
-Economists found 19 percent of income inequality was correlated to a persons race, gender and parents’ income.
-Also, the neighborhood a child grows up in could effect their incomes into adult life.
+Economists found 19 percent of income inequality was correlated to a person’s race, gender, and parents’ income.
+Also, the neighborhood a child grows up in could affect their incomes into adult life.
 “The outcomes of children whose families move to a better neighborhood – as measured by the outcomes of children already living there – improve linearly in proportion to the amount of time they spend growing up in that area, at a rate of approximately 4 percent per year of exposure.”

 What Effect Does “Hard” Work Have On The Middle Class?

 It appears high-income earners benefit from “hard” work the most in the U.S.: less than half of the share of wealth went to the middle classes in the U.S. in 2015, the lowest share when compared to the rest of the developed world.